MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

-# GPS F3X Tracker for Ethos Version 1.5 - F3B tasks have not been tested till now!
+# GPS F3X Tracker for Ethos Version 1.6
+Note: F3B tasks have not been tested till now!

 ### Installation guide and user manual